 About the Trust

-The awards are open to violinists, violists, and cellists only.
+The awards are open to violinists, violists, and cellists only, currently studying at a UK conservatoire or University.

-The applicant must be proposing to study in 2017-18 for a Postgraduate qualification at one of the following:
+The applicant must be proposing to start their Postgraduate studies in September 2022 at one of the following institutions only:

 - Royal Academy of Music